Merlin04/Adfinder/README.md

 4. Run `mlnet auto-train --task binary-classification --dataset "your-dataset-tsv-file.tsv" --label-column-name "Category" --max-exploration-time 3600`, replacing 3600 with however much time you have (in seconds) for it to explore different algorithms.
 This will give you a new directory called "SampleBinaryClassification."
 5. If `mlnet` chose the `LightGBMBinary` algorithm, you can just replace the `MLModel.zip` file in the `MLModel` project with the new generated model file.
 However, if it did not choose this algorithm, you will need to update the `ModelBuilder.cs` file in the `ModelAccess` project with the new methods from the new `ModelBuilder.cs` file.
 6. `cd` to the `Adfinder` directory and run `dotnet publish --configuration Release`.
 To start the API, `cd` to `WebService/bin/Release/netcoreapp3.1` and run `./WebService`.

+## API

+By running `WebService`, you get an API at `https://localhost:5001/MLLookup` that you can post an `articleTitle` to.
+This will send back a score, with a lower value meaning it is more confident that the article is promotional.